-The last of the independently developed Triumph saloons, the 2000 and 2500 make for stylish and unusual transport today.
-Here’s what you need to know before buying one.
+The last of the brand’s independently developed saloons, the Triumph 2000 and its variants make for stylish and unusual transport today

-This is another of those cars where it pays to buy the most solid example you can find.
-Much of the bodyshell is double-skinned which can make restoration work complex and expensive, with good sections often needing to be removed in order to access the rotten parts – for example, the sills, which are a three-part design.
-In order to replace a crusty sill, you’ll need to cut the front wing for access, make the sill repair and then make the wing good again… after which you’re looking at £1000-£1500 per side.
+As Kevin Warrington of the Triumph 2000 2500 2.5 Register points out, this is another of those cars where it pays to buy the most solid example you can find.
+Much of the bodyshell is double-skinned which can make restoration work complex and expensive, with good sections often needing to be removed in order to access the rotten parts.
+As an example, Kevin points to the sills, which are a three-part design like the Stag and other BL cars of this era.
+In order to replace a crusty sill, you’ll need to cut the front wing for access, make the sill repair and then make the wing good again – after which you’re looking at £1,000–1,500 per side.

 Apart from the sills, also check the A-pillars and the suspension mounts.
 At the front, the drag link from the strut can push through its mounting in the inner arch, while at the rear the suspension mounts under the rear seat can also corrode.
 The spare wheel well in the boot can also rot out.

-Oil pressure is a good indication of overall engine health, with 75-80 psi at around 3000 rpm being the sort of thing you want to see… although you’ll only find an oil pressure gauge on the S-spec cars.
-If the bottom end is rumbling it’s not uncommon and replacement shells can be fitted with the engine in place.
+Oil pressure is a good indication of overall engine health, with 75-80 psi at around 3000 rpm being the sort of thing you want to see, although you’ll only find an oil pressure gauge on the S-spec cars.

 Over the years many automatics have been converted to manual, either when the Borg-Warner box developed a fault or in the pursuit of increased performance and economy, so check that a manual-shifted car left the factory that way.
 The commission number on the body plate will begin ‘BW’ [ie Borg Warner] for automatic cars.